FAQs

 Below are representative FAQs:

 Yes.
-Each Salesforce org (production or sandbox) is configured as a separate Salesforce data source in Glean.
+Each Salesforce org (production or sandbox) is configured as a separate Salesforce connector in Glean.
 You can assign different names (e.g., Salesforce – EMEA, Salesforce – Sandbox) and independently control object scope and crawl behavior.

 Not today.
 If a field is indexed and a user has access to the record via Salesforce sharing, that field’s content may appear in Glean, even if Salesforce FLS would normally hide it from that user.
 You should exclude/red‑list sensitive fields or objects from indexing when FLS is used for compliance controls.